Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 - __pH_optimum__
   - Type: posfloat
   - Description: The pH optimum refers to the specific pH level at which an enzyme exhibits its maximum activity or efficiency in a reaction.

+- __enzyme_stability__
+  - Type: string
+  - Description: The stability of enzymes is often characterized by various parameters such as the enzyme's half-life under specific conditions, the decline in activity over time, or the preservation of catalytic activity under different environmental conditions.

 <hr>